preetam-g/linkedin_connection_bot/README.md

-# LinkedIn Connection Bot
+## Introduction
 For everyone who wants to expand their network in linkedin but is too busy to manually send requests to hundreds of people, I have designed this python code using **PyAutoGUI** in python.

-# Requirements
+## Specifications and Pre-requisites
-*This code is designed to work on windows computer systems.
+* This code is designed to work on windows computer systems.
-*You must set you linkedIn in dark mode.
+* Make sure you have logged in LinkedIn using your laptop *_chrome_* browser.
 *